Hapcheon County

-Hapcheon County (Hapcheon-gun) is a county in South Gyeongsang Province, South Korea.
+Hapcheon County is a county in South Gyeongsang Province, South Korea.

 Located in northwestern South Gyeongsang Province, the county is surrounded by Changnyeong as well as Euiryeong to the Southeast, Geochang as well as Sancheong-gun to the West.
 High and precipitous hills are densely situated and the eastern part is flatter by the flowing streams of the Nakdong River.

 Famous people born in the county include former South Korean president Chun Doo-hwan.

 Places of interest

 Haeinsa is a famous temple located in Hapcheon county.
 There is a Tripitaka Koreana in Haeinsa Temple.

 Mt.
 Namsan Jeilbong is known for its climbing trails year-round views.
 Its address is Chiin-li, Gaya-myun, Hapcheon, Gyeongnam.

 Special products

 Paprika is a popular agriculture good cultivated on the highlands of Mt.
 Gaya during the summer season.
 It is hence called Gaya paprika.
 This paprika is often exported to Japan.

 Tourism

 Hapcheon has a video theme park.
 It is a set set from the 1920s to the 1990s.
 In the summer, it operates as a ghost park.

 Hapcheon lake is also a tourist spot bordering Sancheong county.
 It is an artificial lake generated by the comprehensive development plan of Nakdong River in 1988.
 It also meets Hwangmae mountain which is possible to climb and from the peak, there are views of the lake.

 Paragliding is also possible in Hapcheon.
 There were people killed during the county paragliding championship in 2007.